omeka/classic-enduser/docs/GettingStarted/Feature_List.md

 **Publish narratives using our exhibit builder**

-- Create rich, interpretive exhibits in [Exhibit Builder](../Plugins/ExhibitBuilder.md) that combine items in your Omeka Classic site with narrative text.
+- Create rich interpretive exhibits in [Exhibit Builder](../Plugins/ExhibitBuilder.md) that combine items in your Omeka Classic site with narrative text.
 - Configure each exhibit with a different theme or logo.

 **Create and organize items into collections**

-- [Collection Tree](../Plugins/CollectionTree.md) plugin allows for collections to be nested.
+- The [Collection Tree](../Plugins/CollectionTree.md) plugin allows for collections to be nested.

 **Use controlled vocabularies**

-- Add the [Library of Congress Suggest](../Plugins/Library_of_Congress_Suggest.md) and [Simple Vocab](../Plugins/SimpleVocab.md) plugins to auto-complete the subject field, or create your own controlled list for other Dublin Core fields.
+- Add the [Library of Congress Suggest](../Plugins/Library_of_Congress_Suggest.md) and [Simple Vocab](../Plugins/SimpleVocab.md) plugins to auto-complete the subject field, or create your own controlled options for other Dublin Core fields.

 **Community-source content**